Abdalrazaq94/responsive-code-along/development-strategy.md

 tablets version i can add

-as an enthsiastic HYF stednet i can man
+as an enthsiastic HYF stednet i can man. here we changed

  An empty template project with `doctype`, language, charset, `head` & `body` | an empty file |
 |  | |  |  |
 | ... | ... | ... | ... |